emiche1108/LuminaScan/README_en.md

 |Version Control with GitHub　  |Improved version control efficiency, README creation, and repository organization skills. |
 <br>

-I developed a habit of questioning, "Is this the right approach?" and<br>
+I developed a habit of questioning,<br>
-"Which part of the code does this interact with?"<br>
+"Is this the right approach?" and "Which part of the code does this interact with?"<br>

-Through repeated trial and error, I reaffirmed the importance of requirement definition and improved my ability to anticipate issues during the design phase.<br>
+Through repeated trial and error, I reaffirmed the importance of requirement definition<br> and improved my ability to anticipate issues<br>
+during the design phase.<br>

 ### Development Period